hughdbrown/curious_quoran/README.md

 #### Getting started

 The first step was to obtain the data that feeds the engine: the data from a user's Quora profile page, which has questions asked and answers upvoted.
-Scraping Quora was a bit tricky: the function I wrote takes needs your first and last name, username and password and uses the Chrome webdriver in Python's selenium library to navigate to the page and log in with your information.
+Scraping Quora was a bit tricky: the function I wrote takes needs your first and last name, username and password and uses the Chrome webdriver in Python's `selenium` library to navigate to the page and log in with your information.

-Stumbling block: Quora generates content with AJAX, so I needed to use the `selenium` webdriver to execute a bit of JavaScript to scroll through the page.
+Stumbling block: Quora generates content with AJAX, so I needed to use `selenium`'s' webdriver to execute a bit of JavaScript to scroll to the bottom of the page.
 The functions in `quora_scrape.py` return a full list of questions followed and asked from the user's *entire* history!
-I consider this aggregate a snapshot of a Quoran's curiosities and will now use it to generate top recommendations from external resources.
+I consider this aggregate a snapshot of a Quoran's curiosities and will now use it for latent topic extraction and to generate top recommendations from external resources.

 #### Getting data from Khan Academy  (<= how do I turn this into a link to another readme?)